-The Writing Center assists students with writing in every discipline in the university, and will help with writing at any stage - whether a student writer is brainstorming ideas, writing a first draft, or editing a final version.
+The Writing Center assists students with writing in every discipline in the University, and will help with writing at any stage - whether a student writer is brainstorming ideas, writing a first draft, or editing a final version.
 Students can get help starting projects, organizing their thoughts, revising drafts, and working with citations, and will improve the mechanics of their written English and learn to avoid plagiarism.
 Students can bring writing for any class, in any discipline, as well as cover letters, résumés, and personal statements.
-For more information about the Writing Center's services, visit clarku.edu/writing.
+For more information about the Writing Center's services, go to clarku.edu/writing.
+To schedule an appointment with the Writing Center, please visit clarku.mywconline.com.